otrv4/otrv4/otrv4.md

 When the Client Profile expires, it should be updated.
 Client implementations should determine the frequency of the Client's Profile expiration and renewal.
 The recommended expiration time is one week.
-Notice, though, that the long-term public key has its own expiration time.

 Nevertheless, for a short amount of time (decided by the client) a Client Profile can still be locally valid even if it has publicly expired.
 This is